Introduction

 Z = AE98[, "samesex"]

-estimates the local average treatment effect
+X = AE98[, c("age","agefst","black","hisp","othrace","educ")]ddml_late estimates the local average treatment effect

-(LATE) using double/debiased machine learning (see
+(LATE) using Double/Debiased Machine Learning (see

-).
+?ddml_late).
 The high-dimensional nuisance parameters

 arising in the estimate of the LATE are conditional expectation